 Teaching and the Humanities

 The Teacher Education department, housed in the same division with the Humanities, maintains completely current instruction on all requirements toward a California teaching credential.
-The liberal arts major provides the breadth required of candidates for the multiple-subject credential, while the English major provides the depth required for the single subject credential in English.
+The liberal studies for education major provides the breadth required of candidates for the multiple-subject credential, while the English major provides the depth required for the single subject credential in English.
 Single-subject teaching credentials are offered in a variety of other curricular areas as well.

 Business and the Humanities